 Once you run your Lalabyes in the washer, it is recommended to air dry the covers, but they dry super fast.
 I usually air dry overnight while we’re sleeping and they are ready to stuff the next day.
 The inserts can be tossed into the dryer with the rest of the laundry.

-When you buy a Lalabye Baby cloth diaper, TWO bamboo inserts come included, which is a great bang for your buck since bamboo inserts from other brands can cost up to $3 by itself!
+When you buy a Lalabye Baby cloth diaper, TWO bamboo inserts come included, which is a great bang for your buck since bamboo inserts from other brands can cost up to $3 by themselves!
 Bamboo is a highly absorbent natural fiber – it’s 4 times more absorbent than cotton!
 It is biodegradable and also has antibacterial and antimicrobial properties to keep your baby’s bum clean.
 Bamboo inserts are super soft, fluffy, and breathable so it keeps your baby comfortable and cool, even when wet.

 Because bamboo is so absorbent, you don’t need to stuff your diapers to the brim with other inserts.
 Therefore, Lalabyes are super trim.
 Mind you, your little one’s fluff butt is still pretty fluffy compared to a disposable diaper, but it is much more trim compared to other cloth diapers.
-Remy is still able to fit into his normal sized clothes and we haven’t had to size up for his onesies or pants.
+Remy is still able to fit into his normal-sized clothes and we haven’t had to size up for his onesies or pants.

 Lalabye Baby cloth diapers are sold through many online retailers and have a price tag of $20-$23.
 Many of these retailers offer free shipping when you buy a certain amount, so be sure to shop around to get the best deal!
 While the cost may seem steep, many other brands of pocket and AI2 diapers costs ~$18-$20 and DO NOT come with any inserts, especially not the fancy bamboo ones!
 So when you buy Lalabyes, you’re buying a complete diaper.
 We haven’t had to buy any additional inserts or boosters, so you’re definitely saving more money!